Manuals

 Creating asset packs

-Creating an asset packs involves using the Android tools aapt2 and bundletool and the JDK tool jarsigner.
-All are included in the Defold command line tool bob.jar and can be used directly from Bob.
+Creating an asset pack involves using the Android tools aapt2 and the JDK tool jarsigner.
+Both are included in the Defold command line tool bob.jar and can be used directly from Bob.
 There are four steps to create one or more asset packs and include them in the application bundle:

 1. Compile assets